Proposed for Buckingham County

 Imagine 291-2,005 (depending on the toxin measured) diesel school buses running 24/7.
 That’s the toxic result of this incessant, industrial activity.

-In addition to the pipeline, Buckingham is also slated to see a 31,515**-horse-power gas-fired compressor station to be constructed near the intersection of the proposed pipeline and the existing Transcontinental pipeline, which lies just north of Route 56, northwest of Union Hill Road, southeast of Shelton Store Road, and southwest of Ripley Creek.
+In addition to the pipeline, Buckingham would see a 54,000+ horse-power [upddated July 2017**] gas-fired compressor station to be constructed near the intersection of the proposed pipeline and the existing Transcontinental pipeline, which lies just north of Route 56, northwest of Union Hill Road, southeast of Shelton Store Road, and southwest of Ripley Creek.

 Read the article in the Farmville Herald

-**The original plans have already been increased 30% from 31,515 to 40,645hp.
+**The original plans were increased 30% from 31,515 to 40,645hp.
 The current proposal is: PLANS FOR FUTURE EXPANSION OR ABANDONMENT: Expansion are unknown and cannot be determined unless and until one or more of the eligible participants exercise that right.
 ACP Foundation Shippers also have a stated right to request a Second Expansion.

 Compressor stations regularly release toxic emissions such as methane, nitrous oxides, particulate matter and other volatile organic compounds into the air with “blow-down events”, or “venting” which causes elevated contamination of the air.
 This greatly increases the risks to health for residents who live near a compressor station.
 Depending on topography and wind flow direction the area exposed can be up to 15 miles.
 Dominion has not released the exact location of the compressor station in Buckingham, but has indicated in press releases the general preferred location.
 Many in this neighborhood are elderly with already existing health conditions.
 This type of exposure to toxic emissions on a 24/7 basis could greatly increase their vulnerability.
 Those with chronic respiratory illnesses are particularly affected.